Advantages and Disadvantages of CSS Everyone Should Know

 Makes the Search Engine Better Crawl Your Web Pages

-Besides, if you are an expert, you can use CSS to help the search engines better assess your content for improved search engine rankings.
+Besides, if you are an expert, you can use CSS to help search engines better assess your content for improved search engine rankings.

 As a result, using CSS makes the document’s structure a lot easier, which is better for both users and search engines.